cjsatuforc/OrmerodWebControl/README.md

 OrmerodWebControl
 =================

-Web Control Interface for the RepRapPro Ormerod
+Web Control Interface for the RepRapPro Ormerod and other RepRaps that support it.

+Derived from iamburny's on Github here: https://github.com/iamburny/OrmerodWebControl - much credit to him.

 reprap.remote.htm - javascript links point to external CDN's, NO editing required, just rename to reprap.htm and copy to "www" directory on your Ormerod's Duet SD card.